getsentry/sentry-docs/src/wizard/android/index.md

 type: framework
 ---

+> Want to play with some new features?
+Try out our beta [Auto-Installation](#auto-installation-with-the-sentry-android-gradle-plugin) feature.
+>
+> This feature is available in the Beta release of the [Sentry Android Gradle plugin](https://docs.sentry.io/platforms/android/gradle/); you must use version `3.1.0-beta.1`.
+Features in Beta are still a work-in-progress and may have bugs.
+We recognize the irony.
+>
+> If you don't want to use our Gradle plugin, please proceed with the manual installation steps below.
+>
+> Let us know if you have feedback through [GitHub issues](https://github.com/getsentry/sentry-android-gradle-plugin/issues/).

 ## Integrating the SDK

 Sentry captures data by using an SDK within your application’s runtime.
 These are platform-specific and allow Sentry to have a deep understanding of how your app works.

+### Manual Installation

 To install the Android SDK, please update your build.gradle file as follows: